 What holiday accommodation is available in Portsea?

-Coast & Country has a number of options for holiday accommodation in Portsea including beach houses that are a few hundred metres from the beach.
-If you’re planning a getaway with a large group, we have holiday homes that are big enough to accommodate you with multiple bedrooms and bathrooms.
+Coast & Country Getaways has beach houses in Portsea that are only a few hundred metres from the beach.
+If you’re planning a getaway with a large group, we have holiday homes that can accommodate you with multiple bedrooms and bathrooms.

-We have pet friendly accommodation, but this must be arranged prior to booking.
-There is also an additional cleaning fee of $80.
+We also have pet friendly accommodation, that must be arranged prior to your booking.

 How do you get to Portsea?

-From the Melbourne CBD to Portsea, it takes just over 1 hour 40 minutes by car.
+It takes just over 1 hour 40 minutes by car from the Melbourne CBD to Portsea.
 If you are flying, the closest airports are Tullamarine Airport or Avalon Airport.
-You can hire a car from the airport or the closest car hire depot from Portsea is Rosebud.
+You can hire a car from the airport or the closest car hire depot to Portsea is located in Rosebud.

-It is possible to get to Portsea via public transport, but it’ll take a lot longer.
-From Melbourne you can catch the train to Frankston Railway Station and then transfer to a bus which will stop in Portsea.
+It is possible to get to Portsea via public transport, but it’ll take longer.
+From Melbourne you can catch the train to Frankston and then transfer to a bus which will stop in Portsea.

 What outdoor activities are there around Portsea?

-There’s plenty of outdoor activities to do in Portsea, both on land and in the sea.
-For those who enjoy walking, there are lovely coastal trails that you can do from Portsea.
-Some popular walks include:
+There’s plenty of outdoor activities to do in Portsea, both on land and on sea.
+For those who enjoy walking, there are lovely coastal trails in the area, and bike riding in Point Nepean National Park is popular with stunning coastal view on offer.
+Some popular walks are:

 - Point Nepean Walk (16 km)